Polkadot Cadaver: Last Call in Jonestown and Christmas EP

 On July 17, 2012, the band uploaded a picture to their official Facebook page, announcing a new album to be released in 2013 and that fellow Maryland-based rock band Clutch's lead singer Neil Fallon is to appear on a track titled "Transistors of Mercy".
 Additionally, drummer Scott Radway is present in the picture as a full-time member of the band (he had toured with the band since 2010).
 The band announced in December that the album would be released in April 2013 and a tour will follow.
 In early January 2013 it was revealed through the band's Facebook that the new album would be called Last Call in Jonestown and was scheduled for release on May 7.
 However, the release date ended up being pushed back to May 14.
 On March 23, the band began the "Our Tour can Beat up your Tour Tour" supporting Psychostick alongside Downtown Brown.

 Dave Cullen quit the band before the album was completed, contributing on only two songs.
 Former Dog Fashion Disco bassist Brian White replaced Dave Cullen for the tour and has stuck with the band since.
 In support of the album, the band began their "Last Call in Jonestown 2013 Tour" on June 14, supported by One-Eyed Doll and Exotic Animal Petting Zoo.
 It is the first tour the band has headlined in over two years.

 The band began recording a Christmas EP in early September 2013, titled From Bethlehem to Oblivion.
 The artwork was released on September 5, and pre-orders began October 31.
 In addition, Last Call in Jonestown has been released on colored vinyl in a limited run of 500 copies.

 In April 2014, Scott Radway left the band.
 Former DFD drummer Mike Oliver joined the band in his place, but since leaving DFD in August 2015, he has had no contact with vocalist Todd Smith, indicating that he is no longer a member of Polkadot Cadaver as well.
 Former drummer John Ensminger is set to drum on the next Polkadot Cadaver album.

 Get Possessed

 The band released their fourth album, Get Possessed, on November 17, 2017.
 The record release party for the album was held at The Agora in Cleveland on November 4, 2017.

+Purgatory Dance Party

+The 2007 debut album Purgatory Dance Party was re-recorded in 2020 and released by Razor To Wrist.

+The band didn't own the recordings of the original album and the record company doing that wasn't interested in making a new release.